 Talented light and product designer Lucie Koldova creates covetable pieces that combine functionality and technical innovation with artful design.
-Trained in Prague, Koldova moved to Paris to further her design career before returning to Prague, where she is creative director for Czech handmade glass lighting company, Brokis.
+Trained in Prague, Koldova moved to Paris to further her design career before returning to Prague, where she is the creative director for Czech handmade glass lighting company, Brokis.
 Here, she shares her Prague address book and local inspirations on a tour of the city.

 When did you first become interested in design?